 - gummy marshmallow mushrooms make sure gluten and dairy free if necessary

 - Heat the coconut milk until it is boiling (either in the microwave or in a small saucepan).

-- Place the jelly granules, sugar and cherry powder in a measuring jug and pour in the boiling coconut milk.
-Stir well until the jelly and sugar have completely dissolved.
+- Pour the boiling coconut milk over the jelly and stir well until the jelly and sugar have completely dissolved.

 - Add the coconut cream and stir through.

 - (If adding white rum, add at this point and stir to combine)